JoeClos/poll-app/README.md

 # Opinion Poll Application
 ### One-page website to showcase some poll sample.
 - The application shall inquiry from user without login or registration opinion to some topic in multiple choice format.
-- The application is inquiring from user (without login or registration) opinion to some topic in multiple choice format.

 - After answering, the app present the distribution of answers - <b> Work in progress. </b>
 </br></br>